-Eisai's corporate philosophy is to give first thought to patients and their families, and increase the benefits that health care provides them.
-Likewise, Eisai provides employees, who are the bearer of the patient contribution, with opportunities to develop careers and talent.
-Eisai’s mission is to increase the benefit for the patients, then revenue and profit are brought about consequently.
-We put emphasis on this order of mission and the results.
+Eisai’s corporate philosophy is to give first thought to patients and their families.
+Likewise, Eisai provides employees, who are responsible for making a positive contribution to patients, with opportunities to develop their talents so as to enrich their careers and cultivate work satisfaction.
+Eisai’s mission is the enhancement of patient satisfaction, then revenue and earnings will be generated as a consequence.
+We attach great importance to this sequence of placing the mission before the ensuing results.

-Process for Establishing Materiality and Eisai's Materiality Matrix are shown below.
+The process for establishing materiality and Eisai’s Materiality Matrix are shown below.
 Reviews and updates are undertaken as needed.

 *1Concept derived from Enlightened Value Maximization Theory (Michael C. Jensen, 2001)